Introduction

 }

-It is possible to assign a value to an element using the set
+It is possible to assign an attribute to an element using the set

 // Component event